Personal Loan From Legal Moneylender

 Moneylender assessment

-It is important to do an assessment on the potential lender to determine their legitimacy.
+It is important to assess the potential lender to determine their legitimacy.
 There are a thousand lenders in Singapore and if you are not careful you may fall into the hands of unlicensed lenders commonly referred to as loan sharks.

 How to Identify a Licensed Moneylender